oracle-livelabs/adb/shared/workshops/adb-datastudio/data-load/3-loadlocal.md

 To complete this lab, you need to have completed the two previous labs, so that you have:

-- Created an Autonomous Data Warehouse instance
+- Created an Autonomous AI Lakehouse instance
 - Created a new QTEAM user

 ## Task 1: Overview of Data Studio

 ### Introduction

-Oracle Autonomous Database comes with a built-in Data Studio application that can help you with many of the typical data warehousing tasks.
+Oracle Autonomous AI Database comes with a built-in Data Studio application that can help you with many of the typical data warehousing tasks.
 This application is complementary to various capabilities accessible via the SQL command line, which themselves are covered by other workshops.

 **Let's get started!**